When I go to a restaurant, I make sure that I check its rating. I'd prefer to see an

 So why go with the 6 Plus at all?

 While a 5.5 inch screen is a good size for web browsing on the go, it's not a

 great replacement for a tablet or a laptop.

-If you are not working as a security guard or a librarian,
+Perhaps if you are working as a security guard or a librarian,

 Even a 10-inch tablet can make web browsing difficult.

 A 5.5" screen will be much worse, and it isn't going to be a great improvement over say, a 4.7" display.